Skip to Content

 What if I am dissatisfied with the claims process?
 What are my options?

 First, make sure you are providing all of the information and documents your insurance company requests in a timely manner.
 Also, keep a well-documented log of the entire claims filing process.
 Items to remember in the log are the (a) measures you have taken to assist your insurance company, (b) information you provide, (c) adjuster names and titles with whom you are interacting, and (d) dates of discussions.
 If you have problems or unreasonable delays, ask to speak to a supervisor or manager.
 Another option to consider, prior to hiring an attorney, is contacting the appropriate state department of insurance to file a formal complaint (this is free and often helpful).
-See the insurance complaint sections of various state websites at the links below for more details.
+See the insurance complaint sections of various state websites for more details.

 How do I go about finding a reputable contractor to repair or rebuild my home or small business?

-Consider the following tips for home owners or small-business owners when hiring contractors.
+Consider the following tips for homeowners or small-business owners when hiring contractors.

 • Be wary of contractors who solicit business door-to-door or via cold calls.
 In addition, contractors should be avoided if they quote a price that will automatically go up the next day or week if the property owner does not accept it immediately.